BeFunctional/befunctional.co/README.md

 functionalgent.com
 ==================

-The main landing page for functional gent.
+The main landing page for Functional.